Inncee81/CalcPlus/README.md

 For now, it only support JavaScipt.
 I have plans to eventually port it to Python, then Java, and then C#.

 ## How do I install this library?

 For JavaScript, simply link somewhere in your HTML <head> tag this text:

 <script type="text/javascript" src="link will eventually be here"></script>

+PLEASE NOT THAT FOR JAVASCRIPT, THIS LIBRARY REQUIRES JQUERY.